Storm causes delay in vote count

 The board has suffered its share of upheaval over the past few years, with the two members and the superintendent resigning in 2016 and an incumbent soundly defeated that same year.
 The district has had nine superintendents since 2006.

 Because the storm knocked out power late Tuesday, the Beacon school board delayed counting the votes until Wednesday.
 The board said it will draft two resolutions asking the legislature to amend state laws to allow districts to extend voting hours in circumstances such as a severe storm.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.